newrelic/newrelic-agent-control/docs/README.md

 - **Values file**: each agent type has a set of optional and mandatory settings defined in the type itself.
 Agents can be customized by defining or overriding those settings in a `values.yaml` (file or ConfigMap) provided when installed on a particular environment.

 ## Running the agent
-The agent can be executed on-host (on-prem server, cloud computre instance, virtual machine, ...) or in a Kubernetes cluster.
+The agent can be executed on-host (on-prem server, cloud compute instance, virtual machine, ...) or in a Kubernetes cluster.

 ### Running on-host